ashmeet-kandhari/my-instagram/README.md

 - Node > 8
 - run `npm i` from project root folder as well as `server` folder
+- By default images are fetched from "https://pixabay.com/api/"
+- You need to add your own account key for pixabay in `src/home-page/HomePage.js` to make it work.

 # Steps to run in production mode